feroult/yawp-site/guides/tutorials/the-javascript-client.md

 ---
 # The Javascript client

-To access __YAWP!__ APIs from your web apps, you can use its javascript client library.
+To access __YAWP!__ APIs from your Web or NodeJS apps, you can use its javascript client library.

 ### Contents